obaidhoque/django_analytics_app/README.md

     `http://127.0.0.1:8000/dashboard/`

 # Flex monster Web Reporting
-Flexmonster is an amazing JS framework for deploying web reporting tools such as pivot tables, pie charts etc.
+Flexmonster is an amazing JS framework for deploying web reporting tools such as pivot tables, pie charts etc. I am only beginning to learn JS and have found it to be quite flexible and interesting

 # Future projects using Django
-Plan is to create analytics dashboard using plotly's graphing library in Django application.
+1. Use plotly's graphing library (`graph_objects`) to create an analytics dashboard
+2. Incorporate a machine learning application onto the Django framework
+3. Create a data collection application using python libraries such as `selenium`, `request` etc

 # The Django Dashboard Application